New Audi e-tron Sportback 2020 review

 However, this is still a 2.5-tonne SUV that not only looks huge, but feels it from behind the wheel, too.
 On the move, the newcomer is all but indistinguishable from the existing e-tron.
 It’s fast – 0-62mph takes 6.6 seconds (or 5.7 seconds in S mode) – and you can call upon the vast reserves of grip supplied by the quattro four-wheel-drive system to put all 402bhp to the road.

 - BMW iX vs Audi e-tron Sportback: 2022 group test review

 - Audi e-tron vs Jaguar I-Pace

 - Audi e-tron vs Tesla Model X - electric car showdown

-|Model:||Audi e-tron Sportback 55 quattro|
+|Model:||Audi e-tron Sportback 55 quattro S line|

-|Engine:||95kWh battery, two electric motors|
+|Engine:||95kWh battery, plus electric motor|

 |Transmission:||Single-speed automatic, four-wheel drive|